 2. If the excise tax on the vehicle being replaced exceeds the excise tax on the replacement vehicle, the consumer shall be entitled to recover from the Motor Vehicle Administration the excess of the excise tax paid.

 (b) The excise taxes that a consumer is entitled to recover under this section shall be calculated based on the amount of the purchase price or any portion of the purchase price of the motor vehicle that the dealer, manufacturer, factory branch, or distributor refunds to the consumer.

 (c) A dealer, manufacturer, factory branch, or distributor who is required under a judgment, decree, arbitration award, or settlement agreement to accept, or who accepts, by voluntary agreement, return of a motor vehicle shall notify the consumer in writing that the consumer is entitled to recover the excise taxes from the Motor Vehicle Administration.

-Maryland Lemon Law 14-1504 Violation of subtitle is unfair and deceptive trade practice; damages
+Maryland Vehicle Lemon Law.
+MD Code, Commercial Law 14-1504.
+Violation of subtitle an unfair and deceptive trade practices

-(a) A violation of this subtitle shall be an unfair and deceptive trade practice under Title 13 of the Commercial Law Article.
+(a) A violation of this subtitle shall be an unfair or deceptive trade practice under Title 13 of this article.